 Free Rabies Clinic

-Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for Dogs and cats.
+Free rabies clinics are scheduled twice a year to coincide with each of the licensing periods for dogs and cats.
 Advanced notice will be given prior to these events.
+The next free rabies clinic will be held on October 2nd.
+For more details on the clinic including how to register, see the attached.
 The rabies vaccine is available for both dogs and cats.
 Please adhere to the following rules:

 Animals and Coronavirus Disease (COVID 19):